 One day in February 2015, I was stretching during a yoga class and I clearly overdid it.
 My left hip was suddenly pierced with a sharp pain.
 I stopped stretching, applied some ointments, the pain subsided but never really went away.
-It was bearable, and I am a strong active woman, so that time I totally ignored the message that my body was trying to send me and just went on with my activities.
-I remember rehearsing a dance for our yearly festival, swallowing painkillers and still convinced that my body is doing all right and it just chose the wrong moment to be unwell, because I really needed it to perform!
+It was bearable, and I was a strong active woman, so that time I totally ignored the message that my body was trying to send me and just went on with my activities.
+I remember rehearsing a dance for our yearly festival in April 2015, swallowing painkillers and still convinced that my body is doing all right and it just chose the wrong moment to be unwell, because I really needed it to perform!
 Perform we did, through pain and suffering.
 It felt good: I had just won the battle and my body didn’t manage to stop me!
-This was in April 2015.

 In summer 2015, we bought our first house and had a rather rough landing in it (including messing up with artex & asbestos but that is a different story).
 I felt super exhausted: working during the day and doing night shifts in the house painting, cleaning, and refitting.
-In addition, the situation at work did not look very bright – I was a perfectionist, had a tendency to overwork but was still not satisfied with the results and had regular unpleasant encounters with one of my colleagues.
+In addition, the situation at work did not look very bright – I was a perfectionist, had a tendency to overwork but was still not satisfied with the results and had regular unpleasant encounters with a “difficult colleague”.

 Pain that rules

 One day in November 2015, I went to the kitchen in our office to pour a cup of tea and there I nearly fainted due to a sudden pain in my whole leg – from hip to toe.
 I sat down and tried to relax but it didn’t work, I was shaking and didn’t know what to do.
-It was clear that I couldn’t continue working on that day, so I left the office and hoped that I would be able to drive home… When I reached home, my left leg from knee to toes was half-burning and half-numb.
-My husband called 111 and we were advised to go to A&E immediately (for those who don’t know – 111 is a semi-automated NHS service that tells you whether or not you should go to A&E straight away or just see your GP).
+When I reached home, my left leg from knee to toes was half-burning and half-numb.
+My spouse called 111 and we were advised to go to A&E immediately.

-Reading about this type of surgery in detail convinced me that this solution is far from sustainable and there is no guarantee that it will help.
+Reading about this type of surgery in detail convinced me that this solution was far from sustainable and there was no guarantee that it would help in the end.
 Ultimately, there is no clear cause of sciatica, it is believed to be multifold and is somewhat of a mystery.
 I am happy that my intuition did not betray me on that occasion and made me search for alternatives.

 Interestingly, by being present in the office less and not taking everything too personally and too seriously, I became a more efficient worker; my motivation and productivity also rocketed as soon as the stress was relieved.

 So, what helped me in the end?
 As soon as I could move, end of December 2015, I introduced a few gentle exercises into my daily routine.
 Sometimes I had to stop after one or two exercises, but I went with the flow and carefully listened to my body.
-All of a sudden, I didn’t need to conquer it anymore, didn’t have to ignore its needs for the sake of “my” ambitions… In the meantime, the pain in my back was still there, although it improved after staying in bed for almost two weeks and gentle exercises; the numbness in my foot was there as well but I just let it be.
+All of a sudden, I didn’t need to conquer it anymore, didn’t have to ignore its needs for the sake of my or someone else’s ambitions.
+In the meantime, my back pain was still there, although it improved after staying in bed for almost two weeks and gentle exercises; the numbness in my foot was there as well but I just let it be.
 In February 2016, I decided to give osteopathy a try.
-After 3-4 sessions I started feeling slightly better, but it wasn’t until two weeks later, after I started Ayurvedic herbs in combination with changes in my food & sleep patterns, that I felt it really started to shift*.
-That is when I became really convinced that I made the right choice of study.
-In addition, my osteopath greatly encouraged and supported my decision to become an alternative health practitioner (I now know that it is part of his work to be helpful and friendly with his patients-clients so that in some cases he ends up not only fixing bodies but acting as a balm to their souls).
+After 3-4 sessions I felt slightly better, but it wasn’t until two weeks later, after I started Ayurvedic herbs in combination with changes in my food and sleep patterns, that I felt it really started to shift*.
+It turned out that Ayurveda had a clear vision of the causes of sciatica (a condition called Āma-Vata, i.e. aggravated Vata plus improperly digested food products called Āma) and a rather straightforward strategy of managing this condition.

 Summary of my strategy

-1 ) Following Ayurvedic diet and lifestyle – to reduce Vata and Pitta* (Air & Fire energies) in my body.
+1 ) Following Ayurvedic diet and lifestyle to reduce Vata and Āma in my body.

 3) Balanced exercises: it works as auto-osteopathy and allows me to keep my body aligned and relaxed.
 I used “The eight brocades” taught by Mimi Kuo-Deemer.
 It is a short complex of qigong exercises.
 On the days when I felt bad I could only do 1-2 exercises but that made a difference in the end.
 Most exercises that consist of slow movements and breathwork have a Vata-reducing effect.

-4) Last but not least, I underwent emotional and mental detox played a crucial role in this process, as I was asking and answering the question WHO AM I?
+4) Last but not least, emotional and mental detox played a crucial role in this process, as I was asking and answering the question WHO AM I, really?

 Right now I am mostly pain-free, I do hard work in the garden and allotment, I am not restricted in any way.
 I carefully monitor my state and know what to do when I feel that I am starting to get out of balance.

-My journey was not quick, it went against the conventional medical scenario, it required many efforts and many methods.
-But I am convinced that the solution that I found is more sustainable and addresses the root causes.
+My journey was not quick, it went against the conventional medical scenario, it required some efforts and different methods.
+But I am convinced that the solutions that I found are more sustainable and address the root causes.
 In addition, this all resulted in serious life changes, including finding a new career path.